samedicorp/samedicorp.github.io/drafts/2021-04-13-using-external-files.md

 Any script in DU runs on the machine of the user who is interacting with the construct that it is attached to.

-If other people encounter a construct that your script is attached to, the `require` statement _won't work_, since the `test.lua` file only exists on your hard drive.
+If other people encounter a construct that your script is attached to, the `require` statement _won't work_, since the `myLibrary.lua` file only exists on your hard drive.

 A secondary problem is that DU does not report errors that occur in external scripts.